radwinskis/RSAbs/README.md

 2) ```sh
     seek_absorptions(absorptions_df, start_wavelength, end_wavelength, wavelength_unit='nanometer')
     ```

+Functionality: creates narrowed down DataFrame of absorption wavelength positions in a given wavelength range, and only returns data for samples that contain an absorption in the given range.

 absorptions_df: dataframe from absorptions() function

 start_wavelength: starting wavelength value for range of interest (smaller wavelength)